Youssef-Adell/Student-Grading-System/README.md

 ![App Screenshot](https://www.linkpicture.com/q/Add_Grade.jpeg)

 ## Demo
-NOTE: Use "nctu" as a username and password to login into control panel as an admin
+**NOT:** Use "nctu" as a username and password to login into control panel as an admin

 http://nctu.c1.biz/